vasyas/push-rpc/README.md

 ### Detecting stale WebSockets <a name="stale-websockets"></a>

-Detecting stale WebSocket connections is very important for both server and client.
-For server it is important to know when to clean up resources associated with the client.
-For client it is important to know when to try to reconnect.
+Detecting stale WebSocket connections is crucial for both server and client.
+For server, it is important to know when to clean up resources associated with the client.
+For client, it is important to know when to try to reconnect.

 In Push-RPC, the client is detecting stale connections by measuring time between incoming messages.
-If no messages arrived for `pingTimeout * 1.5` milliseconds, connection is considered stale and reconnection is initiated.
+If no messages arrived for `pingInterval * 1.5` milliseconds, connection is considered stale and reconnection is initiated.
+Client option `pingInterval` is specified when consuming service.
 By default, stale connection detection is disabled.

 Server is detecting stale connections by sending WS ping messages every `pingInterval` milliseconds.
 If no pong response is received within `pingInterval * 2` milliseconds, connection is considered stale and closed.
-By default, `pingInterval` is 30 secs.
+Server option `pingInterval` is specified when publishing services.
+It is 30 secs by default.

 Since WebSockets in React Native don't support listening for incoming native WS ping messages, it is impossible to use the native WS ping/pong mechanism for stale connection detection.
 Due to this limitation,